ClosureTree/with_advisory_lock/README.md

 if the lock was able to be acquired and the block yielded, or ```false```, if you provided a timeout_seconds value and the lock was not able to be acquired in time.

+### Gotchas

+**MySQL doesn't support nesting advisory locks.** If you ask for another advisory lock within a ```with_advisory_lock``` block, you will be releasing the parent lock.

+An warning message will be emitted to the rails logger in this case, because you probably didn't mean to lose the first lock.
+(Raising an exception would be safer.
+I'm open to suggestions on how to handle this dangerous case).

 ## Installation

 Add this line to your application's Gemfile: